MileHacker Logo

 Health-Related Entry Requirements

-• Yellow Fever vaccination certificate is mandatory if you travel from or transit through a high-risk country.
+• Yellow Fever vaccination certificate is mandatory if you travel from or transit through a high-a country with risk.

 • This applies even for transits under 12 hours; present the certificate on entering.